Regulations Summary and Area Map

 Florida Forest Service Rules And Information:

-- The Florida Forest Service (FFS) requires a daily-use fee at some of their areas.
-Hunters are exempt from paying these fees during scheduled hunts and scouting days.
-For information on general recreation and fees, please contact the FFS at 850-957-6140.
+- The Florida Forest Service requires a fee at some day-use areas and all campgrounds.
+Hunters are exempt from paying day-use fees 2 weeks prior to and during scheduled hunts.
+All campground and other fees apply.
+For information on general recreation and fees, please contact the Florida Forest Service at 850-957-6140.

 - Florida traffic laws relating to vehicles and vehicle operators apply on this area.
 The operation of an unregistered or unlicensed vehicle is prohibited.